geoph9/drug_identifier/README.md

 - Given a list of drugs, search the DrugCentral database to get a list of synonyms for the drugs.
 - For each clinical trial summary, identify the drug names that appear in the summary.
 - Option 1: Use a dummy classifier to predict whether a drug is mentioned in the summary.
 This is purely for demonstration purposes and it just searches for words that appear both in the synonyms table of the database and in the clinical trial summary.
 - Option 2: Use prompt engineering to ask an LLM model to predict whether a drug is mentioned in the summary.
 LangChain is used for this purpose, along with ChatGPT.

 NOTE: For the LLM prompting case, you need to have a valid openai API key (requires credits).

+Evaluating the results of the predictions is impossible since we don't have ground truth labels.
+However, due to the small size of the given NCTIDs, we can manually check the results and see if they make sense.

 ## Requirements